3 Data Visualisation

 ggtitle('scale = "count"')

-Figure 3.21: The default violin plot gives each shape the same area.
-Set scale=‘count’ to make the size proportional to the number of observations.
+Figure 3.20: The default violin plot gives each shape the same area.
+Set scale=‘count’ to make the size proportional to the number of observations, or scale=‘width’ to give all violins the same maximum width.

 Boxplots serve a similar purpose to violin plots (without the giggles from the back row).
 They don’t show you the shape of the distribution, but rather some statistics about it.
 The middle line represents the median; half the data are above this line and half below it.
 The box encloses the 25th to 75th percentiles of the data, so 50% of the data falls inside the box.
 The “whiskers” extending above and below the box extend 1.5 times the height of the box, although you can change this with the coef argument.
 The points show outliers – individual data points that fall outside of this range.